AI Builders Brief

 Zara Zhang Zara Zhang

-She says a new pattern is emerging: people are distilling colleagues, influencers, and even exes into agent skills.
-It’s a sharp little signal that AI agents are starting to absorb not just tasks, but personalities and working styles.
+She says the new weird trend is distilling colleagues, influencers, and even exes into agent skills.
+It’s a sharp read on where AI agents are headed: less generic assistants, more personalized behavior packs people can swap around.

 X